efe/blog/pages/about.md

 Hello!

 I'm **Efe Öge** ([how to pronounce?](http://ipa-reader.xyz/?text=eˈfe%20øˈge&voice=Joanna)), a passionate software developer and blogger.
-Welcome to my blog, where I share my insights and experiences in the world of programming.
+Welcome to *Tech Tales from a Software Craftsman*, where I share my insights and experiences in the world of programming.

-> Tech Tales from a Software Craftsman

 I've been tinkering with web projects since my childhood, and that curiosity eventually led me to pursue a career in software development.
 With over seven years of professional experience in the industry, I've had the opportunity to work on a diverse range of projects and technologies.